The Daleks’ Master Plan 5-10

 Me: There are less than three minutes to go.
 Do you really think the Daleks are going to show up now?

 Sue: Incredible.
-On Christmas Day, when all the family are watching and the kids are all psyched up to see the Daleks, what they got instead was a below-par Carry On… film with a bit of Dixon of Dock Green thrown in for good measure.
+On Christmas Day, when the whole family are watching, and the kids are psyched up to see the Daleks, what everyone got instead was a below-par Carry On… with some Dixon of Dock Green thrown in for good measure.
 Merry Christmas, kids!

 Me: We should be grateful they didn’t drag the Daleks into this mess.
-Imagine how much worse it could have been: Mavic Chen could have been mistaken for Charlie Chan and the Daleks might have exterminated Harold Lloyd.
+Imagine how much worse it could have been: Mavic Chen could have been mistaken for Charlie Chan, and the Daleks could have exterminated Harold Lloyd.
 We got off lightly.

-The Doctor then has a chat with Bing Crosby, who’s having a moan about Charlie Chaplin (we think – this sounds bloody terrible), and then the Pandorica Opens and the universe explodes.
+The Doctor has a little chat with Bing Crosby, who’s having a bloody good moan about Charlie Chaplin (we think – the recon sounds terrible), and then the Pandorica Opens and the universe explodes.
 Or something.

 Sue: What a complete waste of time.